5 Ways to Get the Experience You Need to Get Your First Clients

 If I had turned down the proofreading work because I only wanted writing work, my freelance journey would have been much harder.
 And I probably would not have become a medical writer.

-So if a decent opportunity could help you build your freelance business in any way, take it.
+So if an opportunity could help you build your freelance business in any way, take it.
 What you learn will be valuable.
 And each opportunity is likely to lead to other opportunities.

 2. Build a Strong, Trusting Network